MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Success Criteria

-> **Note**: What to do if you've made the necessary change in the code files and still see weird output in the UI?
-Changing the code in the code files should automatically refresh it in the UI.
-Sometimes, however, genkit fails to autoupdate the prompt/flow in the UI after you've made the change in code.
-Hitting refresh on the browser (afer you've made and saved the code change) and reloading the UI page should fix it.

 1. The flow should give a meaningful answer and not return any relevant movies.
     The input of: